Parametrised moduli spaces of surfaces as infinite loop spaces: Infinite loop spaces from coloured operads with homological stability

 \end{lem} \begin{proof} Since $\scD_\infty(r)$ is contractible, the sequence

-induces a split long exact sequence of homotopy groups for each $K'=\tau^*K$ and each choice of basepoint.
-Since $\bm{G}(K')$ acts freely on the second space, the same holds true for the quotient homotopy fibre sequence

-If we now take for the total space and the base space the disjoint union over all such $K'$, the common fibre for each component is $\scO^\infty\binom{K'}{n}\cong \scO^\infty\binom{K}{n}$.
-If we moreover quotient by the free and compatible $\frS_r$-actions on total space and base space, we finally obtain a long exact sequence of homotopy groups which is induced by
+induces a split long exact sequence of homotopy groups for each $L=\tau^*K$ and each choice of basepoint.
+If we take for the total space and the base space the disjoint union over all such $L$, the common fibre for each component is $\scO\binom{L}{n}{}^\infty\cong \scO\binom{K}{n}{}^\infty$.
+If we moreover quotient by the free and compatible $\frS_r$-actions on total space and base space, we finally obtain a long exact sequence of homotopy groups that is induced by